markgzhou/gTerminal-wiki/docs/README.md

 # LL0101 Wiki

-- If you land on this page, means you are looking for some techie stuff.
+- If you land on this page, you are probably looking for some techie stuff.
 Feel free to use the search feature in the top left corner.
 - And I hope you can find something useful here ~